What is a house church?

 Do you have house churches for single people?

 We do not have demographic-specific house churches.
 You will find people from all stages of life within the house churches.
+But please check out the Apex Singles Community in addition to joining a house church.

 Is childcare provided?

-Apex as a mothership does not provide childcare.
 It is up to each house church to decide.
 Every house church does something different.
 Some of the house churches have a lesson for the children in a separate room, and some of them include the children in the content time with the adults.
 Since children are part of the family we encourage their inclusion in house church.

 How long should I go before I decide I want to try a new house church?